Incremental Budgeting Explained: What It Is & When You Should Use It

 When you’re at different stages of funding and development, you need to keep an eye on using your budget correctly.
 That means leaning on allocation and sticking to your budget vs. increasing funds just to experiment with other go-to-market strategies.

 For example, if you’re a Series A company, you might need to allot more money to R&D or engineering than you set aside for marketing.
 Your budget will likely remain low for a while since your expenses will be high as each department gets off the ground.
-But once you hit a stage of growth where you have product-market fit and are accelerating GTM motions, you can dive deeper into fine-tuning your budget.
+But once you hit a stage of growth where you have product-market fit and are accelerating GTM metrics and motions, you can dive deeper into fine-tuning your budget.

 How Mosaic Helps with Incremental Budgeting

 The budgeting system for today’s SaaS businesses must be flexible and collaborative to succeed.
 Mosaic modernizes the end-to-end budgeting process so you can say goodbye to complex spreadsheets and embrace strategic finance initiatives.
 Mosaic helps your business focus on efficiency and real-time accuracy so you can make smarter business decisions for months (and years) to come.